On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-But by theorem \ref{thm-monomialideal-smoothable} the point corresponding to the ideal $I_{\lambda}$ lies in the main component, so $\dim A_{\lambda}\geq 15$.
+But by Theorem~\ref{thm-monomialideal-smoothable}, the point corresponding to the ideal $I_{\lambda}$ lies in the main component, so $\dim A_{\lambda}\geq 15$.
 Note that $\widehat{G}(2,6)\times \mathbb{A}^6$ is an integral scheme.
 Hence the equality of dimensions implies that (\ref{eq-embedding-to-fibration-over-cone-1}) is an isomorphism.\\

-In the sections \ref{sec:3D-132}, and appendices \ref{sec:3D-141} to \ref{sec:3D-232}, the Haiman neighborhoods turn out to be trivial affine fibrations over $\widehat{G}(2,6)$ as well.
+In Section~\ref{sec:3D-132} and Appendices~\ref{sec:3D-141}--\ref{sec:3D-232}, the Haiman neighborhoods turn out to be trivial affine fibrations over $\widehat{G}(2,6)$ as well.
 We present only the final change of variables, omitting the intermediate steps that lead to it.
+The relevant Macaulay2 codes and an example for Appendix~\ref{sec:3D-141} illustrating the use of the codes, are given in the ancillary files.\footnote{See also \url{https://github.com/huxw06/Hilbert-scheme-of-points}}